 Soap is the result of a basic chemical reaction between fats or oils and lye.
 The process of achieving the chemical reaction is called saponification.
-By carefully choosing a combination of quality oils, adding your favorite fragrance or essential oils, and swirling in a lively colorant, your soap suddenly takes on that charming character that commercially manufactured soap can’t even begin to compete with.
+By carefully choosing a combination of quality oils, adding your favorite fragrance or essential oils, and swirling in a lively colorant, your handmade soap suddenly takes on a charming, rustic character.

 Watch Now: How to Make Your Own Soap

-- Melt and Pour: A process in which you melt pre-made blocks of soap and add your own fragrance.
+- Melt and pour: This easy process involves melting pre-made blocks of soap and adding your own fragrance.

-- Cold Process: The most common method of making soap from scratch with oils and lye.
+- Cold process: The cold process is the most common method of making soap from scratch using oils and lye.

-- Hot Process: A variation of the cold process method, where the soap is actually cooked in a crockpot or oven.
+- Hot process: A variation of the cold process method, the hot process requires cooking the soap is actually cooked in a slow cooker or oven.

 To get started with melt and pour soap making, you'll need a few tools after you purchase a soap base.

 - A heat-resistant bowl for the microwave